Other Legacy Gifts

 We Can Help

 Establishing legacy gifts can be a complex process.
-We can help you and your advisor ensure your gift to BC Children's Hospital is appropriate for your circumstances.
+We can help you and your advisor ensure your gift to BC Children's Hospital Foundation is appropriate for your circumstances.
 Please contact us at any time to discuss your gift.

 Note: The information on this page can help facilitate discussions between you and your advisor.
 It is not intended as legal or financial advice.
 We encourage you to consult a qualified professional.